Duncan Norman Research Scholarship

 The objective of the Scholarship is to enable academically gifted students who also have the personal qualities to make them leaders in society, to pursue PhD study at the University of Liverpool.

-One Scholarship shall be awarded for 2020 and competition is therefore very strong.
+One Scholarship shall be awarded each year and competition is therefore very strong.

 This prestigious Scholarship consists of the following funding and research support: